PaddiM8/luno-lei/content/grammar/index.md

 +++
 ## Word Order

-The word order is generally free, but words may be placed earlier in a sentence for emphasis.
-Adjectives go either right before or after the noun they describe.
+The word order is mostly free, except for with descriptors and words with genitive.

+### Descriptors
+A descriptor is either an adjective or an adverb.
+Adjectives go before the word they are describing, while adverbs go before the word they are describing.

+### Genitive
+Words with genitive go after the noun they are in relation to.

 ## Verb Conjugation